ksu-is/X-s-and-O-s/projectroadmap.md

 Tiffany: Impliment and test different coders software with tic tac games
 Jimia: Create a marketing PPT slide of project so far and what we have used with pictures and attributions of any other coders involved
 Tiffany: Create an HTML file with Dreamweaver for design of tic tac game : Black and White

+Style this as markdown - read the tutorial